vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Pluralizes the argument based on the filtered valore.
-When there is exactly one argument, plural forms simply add an "s" at the end.
-When there are more than one argument, the Argomenti will be used as array of stringas corresponding to the single, double, triple ... forms of the word to be pluralized.
-When the number to be pluralized exceeds the length of the Argomenti, it will use the last entry in the array.
+  Pluralizes the Argomento based on the filtered valore.
+When there is exactly one Argomento, plural forms simply add an "s" at the end.
+When there are more than one Argomento, the Argomenti will be used as array of stringas corresponding to the single, double, triple ... forms of the word to be pluralized.
+When the Numero to be pluralized exceeds the length of the Argomenti, it will use the last entry in the array.

 - **Esempio:**